-For silica sand, sufficient sites to deliver at least 10.34-8.98 million tonnes of silica sand resources will be required during the Plan period.
+For silica sand, sufficient sites to deliver at least 8.98 million tonnes of silica sand resources will be required during the Plan period.
 The landbank for silica sand will be maintained at a level of at least 10 years' supply where practicable.
 Planning applications for silica sand extraction located outside of allocated sites, which would address the shortfall in permitted reserves, will be determined on their own merits in accordance with the policies in this Local Plan, including the requirements contained within Policy MPSS1.

-MP1.254 National guidance sets the Plan at the heart of the planning system with a statutory requirement that planning decisions are taken in accordance with the plan unless material considerations indicate otherwise.
+MP1.25 National guidance sets the Plan at the heart of the planning system with a statutory requirement that planning decisions are taken in accordance with the plan unless material considerations indicate otherwise.

-MP1.265 Paragraph 15 of the NPPF (December 2023) states that the planning system should be genuinely plan-led and provide a framework for addressing need and other economic, social and environmental priorities.
-To ensure future sand and gravel extraction is clearly focused on the Spatial Strategy and the identified allocated sites in this Plan, whilst enabling flexibility for changing circumstances during the Plan period, other proposals for sand and gravel extraction at locations situated outside of the areas identified for future working will be supported normally be resisted by the Mineral Planning Authority (MPA).
-There may, however, be circumstances where an 'over-riding justification' and/ or over-riding benefit for mineral development can be demonstrated by the applicant.
-Examples of potential overriding planning reasons for - mMineral extraction on unallocated sites may occur include, but are not limited to in relation to:
+MP1.26 Paragraph 15 of the NPPF (December 2023) states that the planning system should be genuinely plan-led and provide a framework for addressing need and other economic, social and environmental priorities.
+To ensure future sand and gravel extraction is clearly focused on the Spatial Strategy and the identified allocated sites in this Plan, whilst enabling flexibility for changing circumstances during the Plan period, other proposals for sand and gravel extraction at locations situated outside of the areas identified for future working will be supported by the Mineral Planning Authority (MPA) where an 'over-riding justification' and/ or over-riding benefit for mineral development can be demonstrated by the applicant.
+Examples of potential overriding planning reasons for mineral extraction on unallocated sites include, but are not limited to:

-• Agricultural irrigation reservoirs - where mineral is extracted and exported to create the reservoir landform,

-• Borrow pits - where extraction takes place over a limited period for the exclusive use of a specific construction project such as for a specific road scheme,

-• Prior extraction to prevent mineral sterilisation - this may be required on occasions where significant development takes place (on a site of over 2 hectares) and where a workable mineral resource could otherwise be permanently lost through sterilisation.
+- Agricultural irrigation reservoirs where mineral is extracted and exported to create the reservoir landform, - Borrow pits where extraction takes place over a limited period for the exclusive use of a specific construction project such as for a specific road scheme, - Prior extraction to prevent mineral sterilisation this may be required on occasions where significant development takes place (on a site of over 2 hectares) and where a workable mineral resource could otherwise be permanently lost through sterilisation.

-MP1.276 Such proposals will be considered on their own individual merits and the MPA will pay particular regard to the justification/ need that is cited by applicants when determining planning applications.
-The MPA must be satisfied that there are overriding planning exceptional reasons for permitting such applications, after having considered all the relevant circumstances so as not to prejudice the overall strategy of the document.
+MP1.27 Such proposals will be considered on their own individual merits and the MPA will pay particular regard to the justification/ need that is cited by applicants when determining planning applications.
+The MPA must be satisfied that there are overriding planning reasons for permitting such applications, after having considered all the relevant circumstances so as not to prejudice the overall strategy of the document.
 All proposals will be considered against policies in the Development Plan.

-MP1.287 Where proposals are put forward on the basis of fulfilling some form of 'mineral need' for minerals extraction, then the MPA will always require consideration of the whole of the County for the purposes of estimating the adequacy of the landbank or the sufficiency of the Plan's provision.
+MP1.28 Where proposals are put forward on the basis of fulfilling some form of 'mineral need' for minerals extraction, then the MPA will always require consideration of the whole of the County for the purposes of estimating the adequacy of the landbank or the sufficiency of the Plan's provision.
 The MPA does not consider that information about mineral supply in specific County sub-areas, or the individual commercial business need of a mineral operator to continue production at a particular mineral extraction site, to be relevant or material to its decisions in respect of unallocated Sites.

-MP1.298 Due to only two specific sites (containing an estimated mineral resource of 4.1 million tonnes) being found suitable to allocate for silica sand extraction, flexibility has been provided within Policy MP1 to enable planning applications for silica sand extraction which would address the shortfall in permitted silica sand reserves, to be considered on their own merits, with specific requirements contained in criteria-based Policy MPSS1 to be used in the determination of applications for silica sand extraction on any unallocated sites.
+MP1.29 Due to only two specific sites (containing an estimated mineral resource of 4.1 million tonnes) being found suitable to allocate for silica sand extraction, flexibility has been provided within Policy MP1 to enable planning applications for silica sand extraction which would address the shortfall in permitted silica sand reserves, to be considered on their own merits, with specific requirements contained in criteria-based Policy MPSS1 to be used in the determination of applications for silica sand extraction on any unallocated sites.

 MP2.
-Spatial strategy for minerals extraction - STRATEGIC POLICY a) minerals can only be worked where they occur;
+Spatial strategy for minerals extraction - STRATEGIC POLICY